Structure of the Program

 During the first quarter of the second year, students take Introduction to Interdisciplinary Graduate Study, in which they participate in a collaborative seminar, conduct library and archival research, write a critical graduate paper, and present the results of their research.

-After completing the core curriculum, students take seven MLA seminars, which provide the opportunity to participate in small group settings for discussions, debate, and intellectual exploration.
+After completing the core curriculum, students take seven graduate seminars, which provide the opportunity to participate in small group settings for discussions, debate, and intellectual exploration.
+These can be fulfilled by MLA seminars for all seven courses, or by taking six MLA seminars and one Stanford departmental graduate seminar.
 Each seminar requires a significant seminar paper.

 The seminars offered are different every year, though some seminars are repeated every two or three years.
 They include offerings from various disciplines, including anthropology, classics, cultural studies, history, literature, music, environmental science, history of science, diversity studies, political science, philosophy, and psychology.
 Between two and four seminars are offered each quarter.